Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-DX interactivity is not available through multiple means.
+__Description__: DX interactivity is not available through multiple means.
 If DX is interactive it must also be made interactive to keyboard only and screen reader users.
 Test navigating to DX with keyboard, using tab and arrow keys.
 If DX elements are interactive with a mouse, they must also be interactive with a keyboard.
 Focusing should mirror hovering, selecting (enter or spacebar) should mirror clicks.

 __Good example__: [https://progressiveaccess.com/chemistry/](https://progressiveaccess.com/chemistry/)